 How Functional Foods May Help Your Heart

-Can functional foods boost heart health, and if so, which nutrients do you need?
+Can they boost heart health?
+And if so, which nutrients do you need?

 - Eat a variety of whole foods, such as fruit, vegetables, whole grains, and low-fat dairy.

 - Get 30 minutes of exercise most days.

 Once you've made those a habit, these five nutrients, often added to functional foods, may also help keep your heart healthy.